Klimatbyran/klimatkollen/README.md

     # starts the container
     docker run -t -i --rm -p 3000:3000 --name klimatkollen klimatkollen

+# Data overview

+In very general terms, Klimatkollen presents:
+- Detailed information about Swedish municipalities' emissions...
+- ...and their remaining emission budget based on the Paris Agreement.
+- Other key point indicators for sustainability transition, such electric car charger density.
+- Contextual information to help understand the significance of the above.

+# File overview

+The toplevel directory contains a lot of files and folders.
+You can just ignore most of them.
+Take note of:
+- `README.md` - this document.
+- `data`: Our data processing pipeline, written in Python.
+This can more or less be used/edited independently of the rest of the repository.
+See `data/README.md`.
+  - `data/facts`: Copies of source datasets.
+- `doc`: Documentation and guides, they might answer many questions.
+  - `doc/getting-started.md`: Detailed setup instructions for the web project.
+  - `doc/contributing.md`: Good to know before making your first contribution.
+- `pages` and `components`: Source code for almost everything visible on the website's pages.
+- `public`: Files that will be served directly on the website.
+  - `public/locales`: Language files defininig translations of the website.

+# Code architecture overview

+How does everything fit together, code-wise?
+- Copies of source datasets are under `data/facts`.
+- We run the Python scripts under `data` to produce `data/output/climate-data.json` from those datasets.
+- The latest copy of `data/output/climate-data.json` is always checked into version control.
+- The rest of the website source code loads `data/output/climate-data.json`.
+- The framework `next.js` is used to compile actual HTML pages at runtime.
+- `next.js` caches each page for serving, to serve it faster for each new visitor.

 ## Contributing

 The idea behind Klimatkollen is to give citizens access to the climate data we need to meet the goals of the Paris Agreement – and save our own future.